learn-co-students/greeting-cli-ruby-intro-000/README.md

 ![2001 Space Odyssey](http://readme-pics.s3.amazonaws.com/2001_A_Space_Odyssey_Style_B.jpg)

+The year is 2001,
+   |–– greeting.rb
+spec
+   |–– 01_greeting_spec.rb
+   |–– 02_cli_spec.rb
+   |–– spec_helper.rb
-The year is 2001, humanity has discovered a mysterious object buried beneath the Lunar surface.
+... humanity has discovered a mysterious object buried beneath the Lunar surface.
 Before Earth's most capable (and heroic) scientists can board the *Discovery One* and investigate, we must program the super-intelligent computer, HAL 9000.
 Luckily for us, however, most of HAL's functionality is already up and running.
 Our job is to program HAL's greeting for the user.

 Our program will: